 OMF, AAF, XML or stem export.

 OMF, AAF or XML export is the most efficient workflow between picture and sound.
-You get all the sound files located at the correct time on your timeline on the right tracks with correct naming in the same organization as the editor’s timeline and there’s extra handles for cross-fading.
-At least in the perfect world which we might not have with Logic.
+You get all the sound files located at the correct time on your timeline on the right tracks with correct naming and other metadata intact in the same organization as the editor’s timeline and there’s extra handles for cross-fading.
+At least this is how we want it to be, in the so called perfect world which we might not have using Logic.

 Stem export should only be an alternative for really simple stuff.